 Help and Recover

 Help and recover on the perimeter is necessary because when you play tight pressure defense on the ball, there are going to be times when the on-ball defender gets beaten off the dribble.
-To help stop dribble-penetration, the adjacent perimeter defender gives help, trying to deny the dribble move.
+To help stop dribble-penetration, the closest perimeter defender gives help (closes the gap), to deny the dribble move.

 When we help and recover, you must move your feet quickly to establish position to prevent the dribble penetration… you must not simply “reach-in” and take a swipe at the ball, move your feet on the flight of the ball and be ready to recover.